 Should the student wish to advance his/her appeal to the next level, he/she may submit a written appeal to the campus provost within five (5) working days of receipt of the dean’s report.

 Within five (5) working days of receiving the student’s written appeal of the Step Two findings, the campus provost shall appoint a Grade Appeal Committee to consider the appeal.
 The committee shall consist of three (3) teaching faculty members and two (2) students who are not directly involved in the case.
+However, if the grade appeal is related to a student’s disability, the student shall not be required to discuss the disability or any accommodations with a committee that includes students.
+A student instead may discuss that aspect of the appeal with the Coordinator of Educational Accessibility.
 The provost shall notify the student, instructor, and academic dean of this action.

 Within five (5) working days of its appointment, the Grade Appeal Committee shall hold at least one face-to-face meeting with the student and instructor.
 The committee shall conclude its deliberations within a reasonable time period, submitting a written report of its findings to the provost within five (5) working days of the conclusion of its review.
 Based on this report, and within five (5) working days of receiving the committee’s report, the provost shall render a written decision on the student’s appeal.
 The decision shall be shared with the student, faculty member, and dean, as well as with the Grade Appeal Committee.

-Should the student wish to advance his/her appeal to the next level, he/she may submit a written appeal to the Vice President for Student Learning and Chief Academic Officer within five (5) working days of receipt of the provost’s written decision.
+Should the student wish to advance his/her appeal to the next level, he/she may submit a written appeal to the Executive Vice President for Academic and Student Affairs and Chief Academic Officer within five (5) working days of receipt of the provost’s written decision.

 The time limitations specified for the Final Course Grade Appeal Procedure are binding on all parties involved, unless they are extended by written mutual agreement.